AnikaGBasu/UselessWebsite/README.md

 ### **Is My Screen Clean?**
 Randomly tells you if your screen is clean or not.
 Adds an un-removable dot to the screen if it says the screen is dirty.

+### **Compliment my hat**
+Provides random compliments about your imaginary hat.
+However, it will occasionally insult your hat.

 ## Technologies

 - HTML5